opensearch-project/project-website/_posts/2025-11-07-klarna-imputation.md

 Klarna's experience highlighted a crucial question in anomaly detection: how should you handle missing data?
 The first and simplest strategy to consider is often to widen the detector interval.
 In many monitoring setups, a slightly longer interval is the cleanest way to reduce the number of empty data buckets.
 However, an interval that is too long makes detection too laggy for real-time use cases.
 When widening the interval is not an option, imputation is the preferred solution, but it must be handled with care—imputing over long gaps can introduce stale, unrepresentative information.

 [Studies](https://dl.acm.org/doi/10.1145/3314344.3332490) have shown that anomaly detection methods perform significantly better on incomplete data when augmented with imputation techniques versus leaving gaps unfilled.
-Using the area under the ROC curve (AUC) as the evaluation metric—which measures the probability that an anomaly detector correctly ranks a randomly-chosen anomaly above a randomly-chosen nominal point—the study demonstrates that as the fraction of missing values $$\rho$$ increases, AUC degrades for all approaches, but imputation methods degrade gracefully while the reduced method (which simply discards missing dimensions) fails catastrophically.
+Using the area under the ROC curve (AUC) as the evaluation metric—which measures the probability that an anomaly detector correctly ranks a randomly chosen anomaly above a randomly chosen nominal point—the study demonstrates that as the fraction of missing values $$\rho$$ increases, AUC degrades for all approaches, but imputation methods degrade gracefully while the reduced method (which simply discards missing dimensions) fails catastrophically.

-Specifically, as $$\rho$$ increases from 0 to 0.8, imputation methods maintain strong performance with AUC declining only from 1.0 to approximately 0.8.
+Specifically, as $$\rho$$ increases from 0 to 0.8, imputation methods maintain strong performance, with AUC declining only from 1.0 to approximately 0.8.
 In contrast, the reduced method's AUC plummets from 1.0 to 0.5—equivalent to random guessing—at high missingness levels ($$\rho = 0.7, 0.8$$).

 ### The “impute-then-detect” pipeline